Translate German video to Spanish | Fast online tool

 German to Spanish

 You can convert any German video into natural Spanish in just a few minutes.
-HeyGen helps you generate Spanish voiceovers, clean subtitles, or fully localised versions without hiring a studio or editing manually.
-Upload your German file, select Spanish, and HeyGen handles transcription, translation, dubbing, and timing inside your browser.
-This gives you a fast and reliable way to adapt your content for Spanish-speaking viewers around the world.
+HeyGen helps you generate Spanish voiceovers, clean subtitles, or fully localized versions without hiring a studio or editing manually.
+Upload your German file, select Spanish, and HeyGen handles transcription, translation, dubbing, and timing right in your browser.
+This gives you a fast, reliable way to adapt your content for Spanish-speaking viewers around the world.

 Tap to upload a video!Upload a video!